bc-teixeira/TimeLine_Explorer/README.md

    2.	**Rules for Data Preparation**

-        •	Each patient should have only one date per event type.

-        •	If multiple dates exist for the same event, use the earliest date.
+        •	If multiple dates exist for the same event, the first of them will be selected for the index, others will be shown in the plot.

 ### Generating the Timeline Explorer